dwrolvink/powershell-misc/IntroductionToModules.md

 # Introduction to Powershell Modules
 ## The goal
 Let's say we write a simple function, and then want to use it throughout a package, or just anywhere on our local machine.
 How do we make such a function available in a way that's simple and sustainable?
+Answer: you make modules.

+How do we then do the same for the modules?
+I.e.: automatically loading in another module, when loading in a module that requires it?
+Answer: module manifests.

+In this tutorial I'll describe how to go from running a function to make it accessible, to creating modules that import other modules.

 ## How you might do it without modules
 Take the function below.
 Note that it's very simple.
 When you're planning on starting a big project, it's always useful to start with basic wrapper functions for often used actions.
 Now, if we want to change the way we log later on, instead of refactoring all our scripts, we only need to change the wrapper function below.